ibm-cloud-docs/monitoring/provision.md

 # Provisioning an instance
 {: #provision}

-Before you can monitor and manage metrics with Sysdig, you must provision an instance of the service in {{site.data.keyword.cloud_notm}}.
+Before you can monitor and manage metrics, you must provision an instance of the service in {{site.data.keyword.cloud_notm}}.
 {:shortdesc}

-## Provisioning a Sysdig instance from the catalog
+## Provisioning an instance from the catalog
 {: #provision_ui}

-To provision an instance of Sysdig from the {{site.data.keyword.cloud_notm}} catalog, complete the following steps:
+To provision an instance from the {{site.data.keyword.cloud_notm}} catalog, complete the following steps:

 1. [Log in to the {{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/login){: external}.